ruoccofabrizio/embeddings-generator/README.md

 - Azure OpenAI or OpenAI service
 - Text data in JSON format
 - For javascript sample, you will need Node (I'm using version 16.x)
-- For Pyton sample, you will need Python (I'm using a jupyter notebook version 3.9)
+- For Python sample, you will need Python (I'm using a jupyter notebook version 3.9)

 Once you've met all the pre-requisites, you'll need to follow these steps: